ioskrew/SwiftLayout/README.md

 ## migration from current view

-The structure of the view is complicated, so it may not be easy to apply the library.
+The structure of the view - Moreover, if related to building the interface - is usually so complicated. so it may not be easy to apply the library.
 In that case, **SwiftLayout** provides an utility type to easily replace the configuration of the view with SwiftLayout.

 that's name is **SwiftLayouPrinter**.